 Container aesthetics shift dramatically when you add these cool-weather performers, especially as traditional summer flowers fade in autumn.

-Proper Container Spacing Prevents 70% of Pest Problems
+Proper Container Spacing Cuts Pest Problems

 You’ll notice better air circulation around each plant, which keeps humidity levels down and discourages fungal diseases.

 This simple pest management strategy also lets sunlight reach all sides of your containers, creating conditions pests hate.
+Better airflow around properly spaced plants helps them resist common insect and fungal problems.

 The extra breathing room promotes healthier root systems too, since plants aren’t competing for nutrients.